avinoamMO/hotdood-smart-switch-for-boiler/README.md

 - Usage log and analytics (the current module displays mock data).
 - Device management module including the possibility of automatic shut-down after a user-specified time period of continous operation.
 - User management settings including a 'kid mode' for users and user-specific permissions.

-This was my solo project in a fullstack web development course.